Skip to content

 In a statement to Senedd on 3 May concerning the effect of pandemic school closures on subsequent attendance rates, Jeremy Miles, when speaking specifically about elective home education, again reasserted his view that LAs should “work together with families through a supportive approach to enable a return to school.”
 (Details)

-On 30 March 22, Jeremy Miles MS, the Minister for Education, stated in the Senedd:
+Today, Jeremy Miles MS, the Minister for Education, stated in the Senedd:

 “we are keen to make sure that children are being taught in school with their peers, subject to the safeguarding regime that all schools operate,” (emphasis ours)